 What Should You Keep an Eye on to Track Progress?

-- Ensure the security of data flows.
+Ensure the security of data flows.
 It is utterly important to protect the privacy of your data, especially while data leaks, identity thefts, and other cyber crimes are on their rise.
-To find out what measures might be taken to ensure that neither you nor your partners risk to fall victims to cybercriminals, check out our recent article on Data Safety.
+To find out what measures might be taken to ensure that neither you nor your partners risk to fall victims to cybercriminals, check our recent article on how KeenEthics team stands on guard of your data safety.

 How Do You Stay on Track with Your Project?